 Accreditation is certified by the National Academies of Emergency Dispatch.
 Accredited Centers share a common goal of improving public care and maximizing the efficiency of 911 systems.
 The National Academies of Emergency Dispatch, through its College of Fellows, has established a high standard of excellence for emergency dispatch and trains dispatchers how to provide callers with lifesaving instructions.
 The center is equipped with the latest technology in order to maintain quality service.
 The main components include enhanced 911, emergency medical dispatch and telecommunications device for the deaf (TDD).

 The Rehoboth Beach 911 Center is dedicated to providing the highest quality 911 service and committed to ensuring prompt dispatch of emergency services.
-If at any time you have concerns about the center or its services, email Center Manager Tammy D. Ketterman or call her at 302-227-2577.

 *click question to expand answer